Where Some Ideas Are Stranger Than Others...

 - The most recent estimate of murdered and missing Indigenous women and girls by Walk 4 Justice activists within canada alone has now passed 4 232.
 There is no sign that this number is going to stop growing, and efforts by police to minimize the numbers are ongoing.

 - Residential schools may be gone, but today more Indigenous children have been taken away from their families and imprisoned in the "child welfare system" (also see Teaching the Legacy of the 60s Scoop) than were in those schools.
 Social workers are quick to take away Indigenous children, any Indigenous children, status under the racist Indian Act not required.
+As of mid-2021, these numbers are even worse, so bad that even the current Crown-Indigenous Relations Minister Carolyn Bennett has said out loud in the press that "There are more kids in care now than there were at the height of residential schools and it's unacceptable and harmful."

 - Despite being only about 4% of the total population within canada, Indigenous people make up over 20% of the federal prison population.
 That this is a product of systemic racism is now begrudgingly admitted.